 We should enclose the remaining commons of rival natural capital (e.g. atmosphere, electromagnetic spectrum, public lands) in public trusts, and price them by a cap-auction-trade system, or by taxes, while freeing from private enclosure and prices the non-rival commonwealth of knowledge and information.
 Knowledge, unlike throughput, is not divided in the sharing, but multiplied.
 Once knowledge exists, the opportunity cost of sharing it is zero, and its allocative price should be zero.
-International development aid should more and more take the form of freely and actively shared knowledge, along with small grants, and less and less the form of large, interest-bearing loans.
+International development aid should more and more take the form of freely and actively shared knowledge, along with small grants, and less and less the form of large, interest-bearing loans, and more and more of the https://nation21loans.com/ loans.
 Sharing knowledge costs little, does not create un-repayable debts, and increases the productivity of the truly rival and scarce factors of production.
 Existing knowledge is the most important input to the production of new knowledge, and keeping it artificially scarce and expensive is perverse.
 Patent monopolies (also known as “intellectual property rights”) should be given for fewer “inventions” and for fewer years.
 Costs of production of new knowledge should, more and more, be publicly financed and then the knowledge freely shared.

 9. Stabilize Population.